 - Connectivity Test examines the ability of the host to communicate with the device.
 This is a test of the SCSI communication path only; no media is required.
 This option is useful when trying to establish that the SCSI cables and adapters are working correctly.
-This test is available for DLT, LTO, and DDS drives only. - Device Self-Test executes the internal self-test of the device, and any failure is reported.
+This test is available for DLT, LTO, and DDS drives only. - Device Self-Test executes the internal self-test of the device and reports any failures.
 This test is useful in confirming that the device itself is operating properly.
 Not all devices support an internal self-test. - Device Analysis Test runs a device-specific script that carries out a detailed examination of the device.
 The test examines all available logs from the device to look for any known issues, customer use issues, and common error patterns.
 The test also provides summary information and presents suggestions as to the cause of certain errors and any remedial actions the user should take.
 This option is particularly useful if you suspect that there may be a problem with the device.
-The device analysis test is covered in greater detail in the Using the Device Analysis Test section. - Read/Write Test writes and reads data from tape.
-In addition to verifying that the data read-back matches the data written, the read/write error rates are also checked, and the test fails if the error rates exceed allowable limits.
-This test can be used to verify the ability of the drive to read and write data independent of the storage application.
-Use a blank tape when performing this test because this test is destructive to data on the tape.
-This test is available for all tape drives. - Media Validation Test determines if the drive can read the data on any media currently in the drive.
+For more information, see Using the Device Analysis Test. - Read/Write Test writes and reads data from tape and checks for accuracy.
+For more information, see Using the Read/Write Test. - Media Validation Test determines if the drive can read the data on any media currently in the drive.
 The test is used to determine the quality of the media.
 The test reads data from the media and calculates the error rate.
 If the error rate exceeds the maximum allowable threshold, the test will require a cleaning cartridge and a second tape to determine if the problem is with the drive or the tape.
 The amount of data read depends on the drive type and coverage level of the test, but it generally varies between a few megabytes and one gigabyte.
 No data is written to tape and the test is not destructive to data.
 This test is useful if the user suspects that a backup failed because of a bad tape.
 This test is available for all tape drives.